Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 What with recent recalls of over 500 products because of a listeria outbreak in frozen vegetables and a multistate E. coli outbreak linked to flour, not to mention more significant label or safety violations for cosmetic products, it’s unlikely that the FDA agents are going to be perusing the aisles looking for ingredient names in the name of a product.
 State agencies probably also have much bigger fish to fry.

-Best case scenario is that your bad labeling becomes another small, silent nail in the coffin that contains our current cosmetic freedoms, buried by new regulations that require labels to be approved in advance (like many other countries require).
+Best case scenario is that your bad labeling becomes another small, silent nail in the coffin that contains our current cosmetic freedoms, buried under new regulations that require labels to be approved in advance (as many other countries now require).

-Worst case scenario is that you actually do come to the attention of the FDA, FTC or state inspectors and not only your label, but your whole facility and manufacturing practices, come under detailed scrutiny.
+Worst case scenario is that you actually do come to the attention of the FDA, FTC, or state inspectors and not only your label, but your whole facility and all your manufacturing practices come under detailed scrutiny.

 Summary

-It’s not hard to modify a label to make it compliant and it’s certainly much easier than the potential alternative to you, your business, and the industry in general.
+It’s not hard to modify a label to make it compliant, and it’s certainly much easier to do that than face the potential alternative to you, your business, and the industry in general.

-So, take a moment, make sure your label is compliant and that you haven’t accidentally misled your customers by incorrectly implying what makes up your product.
+So take a moment and make sure your label is compliant and that you haven’t accidentally misled your customers by incorrectly implying what makes up your product.

 Comments